-The fundamental and substantive change in our existence through conversion to the Catholic faith and the belief in the Real Presence of Jesus Christ in the Eucharist.
+The Blessed Virgin Mary opens our hearts in goodwill, and we convert to the Catholic faith and to belief in the Real Presence of Jesus Christ in the Eucharist.

 The Carmelite contemplative spirit under the loving care of St. Thérèse of Lisieux.

 Our confrontation with ourselves and with Jesus Christ as we live through the natural consequences of our world "as accepted."

 Christian hope and a new worldview through the French royal heart of St. Joan of Arc.